Analyzer Visualization Tool¶

 - The search icon 🔍 let you search functions and gates by their names.
-Click any search result to locate it in the circuit chart view.
+Click any search result to locate it in the quantum program chart view.

 On the top right is the analyzer task bar:

-The taskbar has these button groups described from left to right:
+The taskbar has these button groups (from left to right):

-- This group controls the hierarchical view of the quantum circuit chart: expand all the functions and/or gates to the lowest level analysis of quantum gates utilized in your algorithm; or collapse all the bars and revert the chart to the original view displayed when the circuit input was first loaded, so that this single bar models your entire quantum algorithm.
+- This group controls the hierarchical view of the quantum program chart: expand all the functions and/or gates to the lowest level analysis of quantum gates utilized in your algorithm; or collapse all the bars and revert the chart to the original view displayed when the quantum program input was first loaded, so that this single bar models your entire quantum algorithm.

-- The map button navigates through different components of your quantum circuit chart so you can shift the screen focus to gates and functions that are outside the view.
+- The map button navigates through different components of your quantum program chart so you can shift the screen focus to gates and functions that are outside the view.

-- This group scales your quantum circuit chart: scale the quantum circuit chart to the default scale value (currently 90%); zoom out of the quantum circuit chart; change the current scale or zoom level of the chart; or zoom in.
+- This group scales your quantum program chart: scale the quantum program chart to the default scale value (currently 90%); zoom out of the quantum program chart; change the current scale or zoom level of the chart; or zoom in.